-2. NGP BUSINESS PROVIDING OPTIONS FOR POTENTIAL HARM REDUCTION AND GROWTH of profit contribution comes from top five combustible markets
+2. NGP BUSINESS PROVIDING OPTIONS FOR POTENTIAL HARM REDUCTION AND GROWTH

 Next generation products have growth potential as they are still a relatively nascent category in the majority of markets.
-We seek to build a on offering consumers a choice where they have already expressed an NGP preference and where we can leverage our existing customer relationships.
+We seek to build a relentless consumer focus, focusing on offering consumers a choice where they have already expressed an NGP preference and where we can leverage our existing customer relationships.